newhitson/99_CountingGame/README.md

 ### Implementation Timeline

-**Day 1**: write the bluk of underlining logic and set up enviroment
+**Day 1**: write the bulk of underlining logic and set up environment

   Create `webpack.config.js` as well as `package.json`.
-Write a basic entry file and the bare bones of all 3 scripts outlined above.
-Learn the basics of `Easel.js`.
-Goals for the day:
+Write a basic entry file.

+  Write the Game, Player, and Card Logic

 - Write the basic game logic
 - Learn enough `Easel.js` to render an object to the `Canvas` element